johnandrea/ngsq2gedcom/README.md

 Determination of exact names, partners, dates, etc. is very difficult from the free format of the original PDF.
 The detail content will be inserted into a NOTE field for each individual.

-For this parser, the PDF should be converted to CSV via the OCR tools of Amazon AWS Textract in the Layout configuration: https://aws.amazon.com/textract/
+For this parser, the PDF should be converted to CSV via the OCR tools of Amazon AWS Textract in the Layout configuration: https://aws.amazon.com/textract/ Other PDF text extraction tools I've tried have been less accurate in saving data.

 At this early stage, read the code for a list of assumptions and conversion notes.

+## Data Assumptions
+- parent name rows begin with "number period space"
+- child name rows begin with "optional-plus number spave roman-numeral-birth-order optional-period space"

 ## Notes on variants:
 - the document in hand has "b.
 DATE" after a person's name